 How many Virginia school divisions currently offer part-time enrollment?

-The most recent VaHomeschoolers’ School Division Policy Review found that just over half (67 divisions, or about 51 percent) of Virginia’s school divisions permit homeschooled students to take classes on a part-time basis, as allowed by Virginia law.
+The most recent VaHomeschoolers’ School Division Policy Review (August 2017) found that 66 of the 132 school divisions permit homeschooled students to take classes on a part-time basis.

 Some critics of access have argued that part-time enrollment of homeschoolers will lead to further overcrowding of public school classes.
 Is this true?